 What else?
 To get out among the people and to share their lives.
 My rule while I was 18 years full-time in the pastorate was to call three times a day on somebody; three calls a day, 1,000 calls a year.
 Go tell somebody about the Lord Jesus Christ.
 Share their needs, cry with them, laugh with them, and pray with them.
 That’s the way to do it.
 A good work always has to be with people.
 You can’t sit in your ivory tower and do God’s work.
 Well, if you’re called to be a writer, perhaps you can, I don’t know, but if you’re a pastor… We’re talking about pastors now, and that includes – as I broaden the definition a little bit – it includes missionaries and Bible teachers and, and full-time Christian workers of one sort or another.
 Your job and mine is to get the gospel out and to bless people and to help them and to be with them, and you don’t get very far unless you have constant contact with people where they are.
 “A homegoing pastor makes a churchgoing people,” they used to tell me in seminary, and that’s pretty good.

-Incidentally, one of my pet peeves is they don’t seem to be teaching the young fellas and girls in seminary anymore, that you ought to call on your people.
+Incidentally, one of my pet peeves is they don’t seem to be teaching in seminary anymore, that you ought to call on your people.
 I asked a young man who had just graduated from a certain seminary – I won’t name it, really doesn’t matter – but he’d just graduated from a certain, pretty well-known seminary.
 I said, “What did they teach you about how to carry on pastor work?”
 He said, “Oh, I’ve got to study and I’ve got to pray, I’ve got to preach good sermons, and I’ve got to organize.”
 I said, “What about calling?”
 “Oh no, I don’t do that.
 I get a congregation to do that.”
 I thought to myself, “Oh boy, are you in for it.”

 Well, anyhow, preacher, go call on the people.
 Get out where they are, and, and you’ll, you’ll preach better sermons.